measurement-kit/measurement-kit/doc/api/common/error.md

 The `Var<Error> child` field is a smart pointer that MAY be set to indicate that the current error was provoked by another underlying error.
 This should allow the programmer to properly layer errors.
-Thus, one could learn that a specific call to an API failed, and that the reason why that failed was that it was not possible to establish a network connection, and that the reason why that was not possible is that the DNS failed.
+Thus, one could learn that, say, a specific call to an API failed, and that the reason why that failed was that it was not possible to establish a network connection, and that the reason why that was not possible is that the DNS failed.